 - Finnish stream

-Teams qualify over Open Qualifiers for the Main Events of each territory.
-The winners advance to the EMEA Challengers Playoffs.
-The finalists of the Playoffs attend VCT Masters Reykjavík.
+Teams qualify over Open and Closed Qualifiers for the Main Events of each territory.
+The Top 8 teams from the Open Qualifiers will be seeded into the Closed Qualifiers, with top teams getting seeded higher in the bracket depending on their performance.
+The winners of the Main Events advance to the EMEA Challengers Playoffs.
+The finalists of the Playoffs attend VCT Masters Berlin.

 How many teams from each territory will qualify for the EMEA Challenger Finals?

-- EU: 2 teams per Main Event, which are 4 teams in total
+- EU: 4 teams from the first Main Event, 2 teams from the second Main Event, which are 6 teams in total

 - TR: 2 teams from the first Main Event and 1 team from the second Main Event, which are 3 teams in total

-In summary, a total of 8 teams will compete in VCT EMEA Challengers Playoffs, with 4 teams for EU, 3 for TR and 1 for CIS.
+In summary, a total of 12 teams will compete in VCT EMEA Challengers Playoffs.

-Here is the schedule for all upcoming matches where Stage 2 of the VCT Challengers features three rounds: the first two rounds each consist of Open Qualifiers and a Main Event.
-After these are wrapped up, the final teams that qualify will compete in a thrilling four-day showdown at the EMEA Challengers Playoffs to conclude Stage 2.
+Here is the schedule for all upcoming matches where Stage 3 of the VCT EMEA Challengers features three rounds: the first two rounds each consist of Open and Closed Qualifiers and a Main Event.
+After these are wrapped up, the final teams that qualify will compete in a thrilling ten-day showdown at the EMEA Challengers Playoffs to conclude Stage 3.

-For more information about the full tournament structure, visit this article explaining the VCT format in detail.
+For more information about the full tournament structure, including the prize distribution and seeding of Stage 3, visit this article explaining the format in detail.